 10A NCAC 43G .0110 Eligibility

-(a) Children from birth to age three are eligible for early intervention services under the provisions of this subchapter and under Part C of the Individuals with Disabilities Education Act (IDEA) if they have been determined by the Children's Developmental Services Agency to meet the criteria of one of the two following categories:
+(a) Children from birth to age three are eligible for early intervention services under the provisions of this Subchapter and under Part C of the Individuals with Disabilities Education Act (IDEA).
+The Early Intervention Branch oversees the North Carolina Infant-Toddler Program, which is implemented by the Children's Developmental Services Agencies (CDSA).
+The CDSAs are the local lead agencies that are responsible for evaluating and determining eligibility to meet the criteria of one of the two following categories:

 (b) Developmental Delay.

-(1) A child is considered to have developmental delay if the child's development is delayed in one or more of the following areas:
+(1) A child shall be considered to have developmental delay if the child's development is delayed in one or more of the following areas: